ROCK has a wide range of services and programs with different objectives:

 Virtual Walk-in Clinic

-A virtual walk-in therapy session can be booked by calling on Mondays, Tuesdays, and Wednesdays from 9 a.m. – 4:30 p.m.
+A virtual walk-in therapy session can be booked by calling between Monday to Friday, from 9 a.m. – 4:30 p.m.
 Please call our Access Line at 289-266-0036.

 Virtual walk-in provides quick access to a single-session therapeutic conversation that focuses on immediate issues happening now, in your moment of need.
 For many, a single session is all that’s needed, but you can call more than once, the decision is yours.